Grayray75/yarn/README.md

 ## Contributing

-Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP) is **completely forbidden** without explicit permission from the owners of said mappings.
+Please remember that copying and pasting mappings from alternate projects under more restrictive licenses (such as MCP, Spigot's or Mojang's obfuscation maps) is **completely forbidden** without explicit permission from the owners of said mappings to distribute the names under the CC0 license.
+This includes using the names from those mappings for inspiration.
 Discussing the naming approaches used in said projects is also not welcome - you have been warned.
 However, it is a good idea to consult name changes with other people - use pull requests or our community spaces to ask questions!

 Please have a look at the [naming conventions](/CONVENTIONS.md) before submitting mappings.

 ### Getting Started

 1. Fork and clone the repo
-2. Run `./gradlew yarn` (Linux, macOS) or `gradlew yarn` (Windows)
+2. Run `./gradlew yarn` (Linux, macOS) or `gradlew yarn` (Windows) to open [Enigma](https://github.com/FabricMC/Enigma), a user interface to easily edit the mappings
-3. Profit
+3. Commit and push your work to your fork
+4. Open a pull request with your changes

 ## Gradle
 Yarn uses Gradle to provide a number of utility tasks for working with the mappings.